 Adam Sutkus, Interim Executive Director

-Adam Sutkus brings 25 years of public sector policy and program management to the Center, specializing in Emergency Services and Homeland Security expertise.
-As coordinator for the Center’s portfolio of emergency management and homeland security, Mr. Sutkus is assisting government agencies at all levels and key stakeholder groups to design, develop, and implement an array of public safety initiatives and programs that have increased exponentially since the events of 9/11.
+Adam Sutkus brings over 30 years of public policy and program management to the Center, specializing in Emergency Services and Homeland Security expertise.
+As coordinator for the Center’s portfolio of emergency management and homeland security, Mr. Sutkus assists government agencies and key stakeholder groups to design, develop, and implement an array of public safety initiatives and programs that have increased exponentially since the events of 9/11.
+Since September 2015, Mr. Sutkus is the Center’s Interim Executive Director.

 Mr. Sutkus’ previous stakeholder-based collaborative efforts have included mediating jurisdictional issues for oil spill emergencies; negotiating utility industry integration into disaster response; facilitating plans for federal agency integration into California’s State Operations Center; mediating policy issues among volunteer response organizations (including Emergency Function 17); and designing/facilitating development of California’s first coastal zone hazardous materials plan.